Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study: System architectures

 \subsubsection{Layered architecture}

-The most common type of architecture among the systems is the layered architecture, implemented in 24 of the systems \cite{akhtar_multi-agent_2022,ali_intelligent_2021,ali_smart_2020,ali_type-2_2018,alti_agent-based_2022,elhadj_do-care_2021,esposito_smart_2018,fenza_hybrid_2012,hadjadj_integration_2021,henaien_combined_2020,kim_ontology_2014,kordestani_extended_2021,lopes_ontology-driven_2023,mavropoulos_smart_2021,mcheick_stroke_2016,mezghani_semantic_2015,reda_heterogeneous_2022,spoladore_ontology-based_2021,titi_ontology-based_2019,vadillo_enhancement_2013,villarreal_mobile_2014,xu_design_2017,yu_semantic_2017,zhang_knowledge-based_2014}.
-It is also the most common architectural pattern used in software systems generally \cite{buschmann_pattern-oriented_1996,richards_software_2015} and among sensor-based and IoT systems \cite{islam_internet_2015,honti_review_2019}.
+The most common type of architecture among the systems is the layered architecture, implemented in 28 of the systems \cite{akhtar_multi-agent_2022,ali_intelligent_2021,ali_smart_2020,ali_type-2_2018,alti_agent-based_2021,ammar_using_2021,elhadj_do-care_2021,esposito_smart_2018,fenza_hybrid_2012,garcia-moreno_systematic_2023,hadjadj_integration_2021,henaien_combined_2020,kilintzis_supporting_2019,kim_ontology_2014,kordestani_extended_2021,lopes_ontology-driven_2023,martella_semantically_2025,mavropoulos_smart_2021,mcheick_stroke_2016,mezghani_semantic_2015,reda_heterogeneous_2022,spoladore_ontology-based_2021,titi_ontology-based_2019,vadillo_enhancement_2013,villarreal_mobile_2014,xu_design_2017,yu_semantic_2017,zhang_knowledge-based_2014}.
 In this pattern, each layer consists of a group of subtasks, with each group being at a particular level of abstraction \cite{buschmann_pattern-oriented_1996}.
 This offers several advantages.
 It is simple to understand, and the separation of concerns among the different layers makes it easy to test and maintain the systems developed using this architecture \cite{richards_software_2015}.
 Among the systems, there are variations in the number of layers and their functionality.
 However, the first layer is typically dedicated to data collection from wearable or ambient sensors as well as other data sources.
-It may be named the data collection layer, as in the systems by Ali et al. \cite{ali_intelligent_2021,ali_smart_2020}, the sensing layer, as in the systems by Elhadj et al. \cite{elhadj_do-care_2021} and Esposito et al. \cite{esposito_smart_2018}, or the user layer as in the system by Alti et al. \cite{alti_agent-based_2022}.
+It may be named the data collection layer, as in the systems by Ali et al. \cite{ali_intelligent_2021,ali_smart_2020}, the sensing layer, as in the systems by Elhadj et al. \cite{elhadj_do-care_2021} and Esposito et al. \cite{esposito_smart_2018}, or the user layer as in the system by Alti et al. \cite{alti_agent-based_2021}.
 Other typical layers include a data storage layer in which data is securely stored; networking layer which manages data communication and transmission in the system; inference and data analysis layer, in which the raw data is processed and analysed to derive important insights; and finally, presentation layer in the form of a user interface where individuals and in some cases, their clinicians and caregivers, can receive visualisations and alerts.
 Other specialised layers may also be included, such as the security layer in the system by Ali et al. \cite{ali_type-2_2018}, or the agents modelling and reasoning layer as proposed by Akhtar et al. \cite{akhtar_multi-agent_2022}.